FAQ - Blood Testing

 A A DUI / OVI attorney in Columbus and central Ohio can review all the records regarding a blood test, including the qualifications of individuals who conducted the test.
 For blood tests administered by a crime lab, the attorney should look at whether the blood was drawn, collected, sealed, labeled, stored, transported, and analyzed in compliance with state regulations and laboratory protocol.
 For blood tests administered by a health care provider, the attorney should look at whether the blood test was administered using scientific methods that yield accurate results.
 In either instance, if the attorney finds any inaccuracies or mistakes, the result of the blood test may be inadmissible ("thrown out") and therefore not used as evidence in a DUI / OVI case.

-My practice is focused on DUI / OVI defense, I have experience with blood test cases, and I represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have experience with blood test cases, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about us, please see our profile, and for details about our practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.